 Our lives won’t return to normal without a COVID-19 vaccine.
-Fred Hutch experts are at the forefront of an unprecedented, global effort to conceive of and test safe and effective vaccines against this virus, build factories to manufacture them and provide the logistics to deliver them to the arms of billions of people.
+Fred Hutch experts have been at the forefront of an unprecedented, global effort to conceive of and test safe and effective vaccines against this virus, build factories to manufacture them and provide the logistics to deliver them to the arms of billions of people.

 It’s about saving lives, protecting our way of life and making history.
-Here’s how it will happen.
+Here’s how it is will happen.

 – Bill Gates, Chairman, Bill & Melinda Gates Foundation